hombreperro45/docs/docs/guides/overrides.md

 # Understanding RetroArch Settings Systems

 There are various and comprehensive ways to save customized settings within the RetroArch menus.
-All the settings files are plain text and can be adjusted manually with a text editor.
+99% of settings can be adjusted and saved from the menu but are only plain text files and can be adjusted manually with a text editor.

 - Global settings can be overridden on a per core or per game basis, with the config override system.
 - Input settings are handled separately with the input core and game Remap system.
-- Likewise Shader Preset settings are also their own entity for per core and per game settings
+- Likewise Shader Preset settings are also their own entity for per core and game settings
 - A standalone file also saves the Option settings for all cores that support them.
-The settings is this file can be overridden on a per game basis.
+The settings in this file can be overridden on a per game basis.

 !!! tip
     Please read the [Getting Started](windows.md) guide.